College of Liberal Arts & Social Sciences > Academics > Applied Diplomacy

 diplomacy is truly

 graduate degree programs in Applied Diplomacy that are designed to train a new generation of diplomats.
 Our curriculum is multidisciplinary, deeply rooted in an ethic of collaboration and designed to serve the needs of bridge builders across multiple boundaries of difference.

-David Wellman, Director of the Grace School of Applied Diplomacy, presented "How to Build Bridges in a World of Difference" at this year's TEDx DePaul University series (begin viewing at 1:08:30).
+David Wellman, Director of the Grace School of Applied Diplomacy, presented "How to Build Bridges in a World of Difference" at this year's TEDx DePaul University series.

 Choose from ten concentration options, covering traditional approaches to the practice of diplomacy as well as cutting edge developments in the field.

 Eight concentrations offer rich professional development opportunities and open pathways to dynamic, meaningful careers.

 Our faculty are leading scholars and dynamic teachers drawn from diverse, complementary fields across the liberal arts and social sciences.